mph-/lcapy/doc/networks.rst

 Network schematics
 ==================

-One port networks can be drawn with a horizontal layout.
+Networks are drawn with the `draw()` method.
+By default, one port networks are drawn with a horizontal layout.
 Here's an example:

    >>> from lcapy import R, C, L
    >>> ((R(1) + L(2)) | C(3)).draw()